 Stylish fully serviced, furnished and well equipped apartments set within this attractive Georgian property overlooking Hamilton Park.
 Ideal for those visiting or working in the Liverpool City Centre, including quick access to the University and Albert Dock district.
-Enjoy the best of both worlds a quieter location than the hussle & bussel of the city centre but with a fantastic direct shuttle train link that takes you to the Tate Liverpool, Cavern Club, Bank Arena, Echo Arena & Albert Docks district, with its array of bistros, bars and restaurants.
+Enjoy the best of both worlds a quieter location than the hustle & bustle of the city centre but with a fantastic direct shuttle train link that takes you to the Tate Liverpool, Cavern Club, Bank Arena, Echo Arena & Albert Docks district, with its array of bistros, bars and restaurants.
 Available for short city breaks or short term rentals for 1 to 3 months or more.

-2 Night Minimum Stay / Maximum Occupancy 4 persons / Book Car Parking / - NEW LISTING NOW TAKING BOOKINGS:
+Short Let: 2 Night Minimum Stay / Maximum Occupancy 4 persons / Book Car Parking

 The location of this stunning apartment is unique, falling within the proximity of 2 city centres, both Liverpool and Wirral City Centres.
 Liverpool is just 1.1 miles and approximately 5 minutes ride by car.
 Alternatively Hamilton Square Train Station is a 3 minute walk and a further 3 minute train journey to the heart of Liverpool City Centre, just one stop, to James Street Station.
 It is only 3 stops to Lime Street Station, approximately an 8 minute train journey.
 Wirral Town Centre is within 0.5 miles and within walking distance.
 Train journeys to Chester also run frequently from Hamilton Square Station.
 Liverpool John Lennon Airport is 20 minutes by car and Manchester Airport is 45 minutes.
 The main bus terminal is also within a 5 minute walking distance.
 This is an ideal location to visit North Wales.